mbartcus/cv/_portfolio/chatbot.md

 - Connect: Connect to other resources such as MicrosoftBotFramework
 - Refine: Review endpoint utterances to enhance your application with real-world examples.

-{% include figure image_path="/assets/img_portfolio/chatbot/luis-dev-lifecycle.png" alt="this is a placeholder image" caption="Figure 1: LUIS lyfe cycle." %}
+{% include figure image_path="/assets/img_portfolio/chatbot/luis-dev-lifecycle.png" alt="this is a placeholder image" caption="Figure 2: LUIS lyfe cycle." %}

 The client library and the API REST ***Authoring*** allow us to build, manage, train, test, and publish apps, while the API REST ***Prediction Runtime*** allows us to query the published application.

 ## Creating a resource for LUIS creation
 To create a language understanding resource we use the following [link](https://portal.azure.com/#create/Microsoft.CognitiveServicesLUISAllInOne).
 We follow the form and click ```Review + create```.
 Then we click ```Create```.
 Our resource for LUIS is now created.

-{% include figure image_path="/assets/img_portfolio/chatbot/1-create-ressource-for-LUIS.png" alt="this is a placeholder image" caption="Figure 2: LUIS lyfe cycle." %}
+{% include figure image_path="/assets/img_portfolio/chatbot/1-create-ressource-for-LUIS.png" alt="this is a placeholder image" caption="Figure 3: Creating Language Understanding." %}

 ## Configuration and creation of Python application
 I will start working with Jupyter lab to prepare the pipeline.
 But first, we create the conda environment with ```python3.9```.
 And then, install the package for the Client with pip: